shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 As of 18 Sept, I've only done the analysis on the polygon data of **WCC arks and reserves**.
 Repeating the analysis with playgrounds is a sensible option for a future iteration of this analysis as this allows us to focus on how family friendly a particular region is.

 While the WCC data can be regarded as a complete and well-maintained dataset, the data format is intrinsically different to OSM.
-Instead of nodes or ways, we have polygons.
+Instead of a list of node IDs, we have a polygon object.

 |name_|address|geometry|
 |--- |--- |--- |